cocoon2wong/E-Vertical/howToUse.md

         --loadb weights/silverballers/VB_co_DFT_${dataset}
 ```

+{: .box-warning}
+**Warning:** For 3D bounding box or higher dimensional prediction models, we do not provide weights for the corresponding stage 2 subnetwork.
+You can get the complete prediction results by using the following linear interpolation second stage network by passing `--loadb l` instead.

 ### Linear-Interpolation Models

 You can also start testing the fast version of our pre-trained models with the argument `--loadb l` instead of the `--loadb $MODEL_PATH_B`.